 Weeks later, we decided that wed had quite enough procrastination, and started in on our menu.
 Now, Bronwyn is a quite remarkable chef, and can turn almost anything into a delicious feast, but we were suddenly faced with entire meals consisting of nothing but dried and processed foods.
 There was nothing wrong with each individual dish, but we very quickly found that there was a terrible sameness about everything, and all the joy went out of our mealtimes.

 On day three, we gave up.
 It was time to re-think the whole thing.
 We began to buy fresh and preserved foods simply to leave them lying around in the house.
 Our flat became a treasure trove of vegetables and bags and packets, stuffed away into odd corners and under the sink, to see how long they would last before going putrid.

-None of this is too surprising; people have been keeping vegetables on shelves and in larders for thousands of years, but it is curious how we have been infected with the insidious virus of “due dates”.
+None of this struck us as being too surprising.
+People have been keeping vegetables on shelves and in larders for thousands of years, but it is curious how we have been infected with the insidious viruses of “due dates” and “refrigeration”.
 Once you get used to ignoring them, provisioning gets a lot simpler.

 We made some interesting discoveries.
 For instance, in the Arab world, butter can be bought in tins.
 When we got hold of a tin and discovered that it is made in New Zealand, we thought that we had it made, but it turns out that the only way to buy it in Australia is to order it to be shipped at great expense from America.
 While doing some research into other possible sources, Bronwyn discovered a whole host of American survivalist websites that, as well as teaching you how to skin a cougar or defend your house from marauding aliens, had many useful things to say about the preservation of food.
 Butter can be boiled and then stored almost indefinitely in sealed jars; we tried it, and it works just fine.
 Some of the most interesting and innovative recipes of all come from The Hillbilly Housewife.